 from the crowd of evildoers.

-3They sharpen their tongues like a sword;
+3They sharpen their tongues like swords;

-they aim their arrow, a slanderous charge,
+they aim their arrows, a slanderous charge,

 4in order to shoot down the innocent in secluded places.